edom/work/meta/doc/lang.md

+- A goal of programming language research is to make a better programming language?
+    - Do more with less.
+    - *The* ultimate best programming language?
 - Every functional programming language is lambda calculus plus plus.
+- Computer (machine) is embodied formal system.
+    - Assume no hardware fault.
 - Software is executable mathematics.
+- A program is an executable formal system.
     - Can we formalize this using Grue's map theory?
         - Could this be as revolutionary as types-as-propositions (Curry-Howard correspondence) that enables proof assistants?
         - How is "false" represented?